yy4382/obsidian-static-site-export/README.md

 The “Trigger GitHub Action deploy” button does:

-- Send a webhook to Github so that it knows it's time to build.
+- Send a webhook to GitHub so that it knows it's time to build.

 If you delete a file in your vault, your file in S3 or git won't be deleted.
 You need to go there to delete them.
 Similarly, if you change the slug of a post, you need to delete the markdown file in s3 or git with the original slug as name.